melissapott/udacity-neighborhood-map/README.md

 ## Usage
 1.  clone or download all required files, maintaining the folder structure
-2.  open index.html in a web browser# udacity-neighborhood-map
+2.  open index.html in a web browser